Balance Blood Sugars to Protect Your Heart

 So how do we balance blood sugars to protect blood vessels and the heart?
 Dr. Steven Masley says that there are four key factors: the food we’re eating (which is the most important), activity and exercise, nutrient intake (like the minerals key in balancing blood sugar), and stress management.
 As nutritionists, we agree and can help support you on this heart healthy quest.
 We’ll cover food and nutrients today.

 To keep your blood sugar stable, in the 70-95 range, eat real foods in balance.
 Include protein, carbohydrates and fats with every meal and snack throughout the day.
 Here's an example of a heart-healthy dinner:

-- Four ounces of free-range chicken (real protein),
+- Four ounces of free-range chicken or wild-caught salmon (real protein),

 - One cup of green beans and one half of a sweet potato (real carbohydrates), and